Skip to main content

 Results included:

-• 25% reduction in total cost of care
+• 39% reduction in inpatient length of stay

 Making nutritious foods more accessible and helping educate individuals about healthier choices is especially important for patients with chronic illnesses like heart disease.